The Periodic Table: What is it Showing?

 is a property of the simple elemental substance, the periodic trend is a manifestation of the periodic law that is inherent to the periodic table.

-It follows from the underlying quantum patterns that element Z = 9 [Period 2, Group 17, fluorine, F] is electronegative, and indeed *must* be the most electronegative element.
-It is just how QM works.
+From the underlying quantum patterns element Z = 9 [Period 2, Group 17, fluorine, F] is electronegative, and indeed *must* be the most electronegative element.
+It is just how quantum mechanics works (and we do not understand QM in terms of a deeper theory).

-Thus, the relative electronegativity of element Z = 9 is a basic property that comes from periodicity and the periodic law, even though the absolute electronegativity of the simple elemental substance is 3.98.
+Thus, the relative electronegativity of element Z = 9, for example, is a basic (essential) elemental property that comes from periodicity and the periodic law, even though the absolute electronegativity of the simple (real) elemental substance is 3.98.

-Basic & Simple Substance: Theoretical & Practical Chemistry
+Basic & Simple Substance, Theoretical & Practical Chemistry: Does Any of This stuff Matter?

 The reader may consider that the concept of element-as-basic-substance and element-as-simple-substance to be an arcane distraction limited to the study of the periodic table.
 However, the idea is actually rather general and has implications for how we understand and teach the subject of chemistry.